VictoriaShalabaeva/Accardo-Lab/README.md

   - iPhoneXR
   - Huawei Mate 20

-- A large amount of testing was done to ensure that all pages contain correct links.

 ### Bugs

   - Two carousels (*News* section on the *Home* page and *Equipment* section on the *Research* page) have "strange" feature in Microsoft Edge browser.
 When slides are scrolling it is accompanied by slight trembling of the slides.